W-L-W/RegularisedCCA/README.md

 This is what is required for the `essay.ipynb` file; so can work through that!
 Yes, got the assertion error that I was hoping for.
 Happy days.

+# Recall formatting for load df summary
+Changed load_dffull to load_df_oracle's for MVNSolPath and MVNCV Hopefully will all work now?

+# Tuesday 20 Feb:
+For return on Wednesday - check that the new file structure has not broken the saving.py content then commit, push, then keep going through `essay.ipynb` for nutrimouse in that script

+# New experiment folder structure
+Does actually make sense I think.
+Idea is that there will be a small number of scripts in `expmts/in` that can be run from the command line Some of these will be of the flavour 'compute everything' and create many files in `expmts/out/detail` Others will be of the flavour 'create certain plots' There will be a lot of plots, but a manageable number, and for convenience of putting into the overleaf file, I think it is in fact OK to have these in a single folder
+# A topological ordering
+Of the files in this project to prevent any circular import errors (no dependencies at top) utils (linalg; cca, covs) algos (gCCA, sCCA, sPLS) scaffold (incoming; core) real_data (loading; styling) scaffold (wrappers; synthetic) plots (basic; the_rest)

+Extra notes:
+This is one possible order, there are many other options also (e.g. real_data.styling has no dependnecies, it only needs np and pd)

 # Some-day maybe
 - Fun reading: https://medium.com/brexeng/avoiding-circular-imports-in-python-7c35ec8145ed